ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Fixed Unstable Klein Bottle pull-mode force being *much* higher than intended.
 - Fixed missing style tags in Unstable Klein Bottle description.

-**1.12.2**

-- Balance pass.
-	- Macho Moustache:
-		- Now has a radius of 100 m (was 10 m).
-		- Now provides a damage bonus of 1% per enemy per stack (was 5%).
-		- Now only works on enemies in combat (used a skill recently) or danger (was hurt recently).
-		- Now counts elites and champions/bosses as multiple enemies (default +2/+4).
-		- Renamed existing config options to force changes, as this is effectively a major rework to further differentiate the item from Focus Crystal.
-	- Negative Feedback Loop:
-		- No longer triggers on-hurt items.
-		- No longer applies to fall damage.
-		- Now procs its DoT once per frame (effectively continuously) by default.
-This config was not forced to update; default 0.2s will still be in place for already-installed copies of the mod.
-	- Percussive Maintenance:
-		- Now also heals you when you heal an ally (for 25% the amount by default).
-	- Unstable Klein Bottle:
-		- Now pulls enemies instead of pushing if procced by a melee survivor.
-List of melee survivors is configurable (by body name).
-	- RC Controller:
-		- Nerfed first-stack fire rate to match per-extra-stack rate (100% --> 25%).
-- Percussive Maintenance now passes through proc chain masks instead of using an empty one.
-- Phrasing tweak on Defibrillator description.
-- Fixed Pinball Wizard unintentionally affecting deployables and Rex's Special skill.
-Now has a configurable projectile name blacklist.